 Most auto transport companies accept cash, certified checks, and postal money orders.

 Is my vehicle insured?

 Upon delivery of your vehicle, this same report is presented.
 You should compare the condition of the vehicle to the report thoroughly at that time.
 If you feel damage has occurred to your vehicle during delivery, you must note it on the report before you sign it and the driver leaves.
 Damage done in transit does not relieve the shipper of paying for transport service performed.
-Claims will be handled by the vehicle carrier.
+Claims will be handled by the vehicle carrier and insurance companies.

 Coast to coast trips usually takes between 10-14 days.
 Shorter trips ranges from 3-7 days, depending on the actual distance.
 Some factors may delay a trip, including traffic, weather, and truck breakdowns.